 All landings data and catch and effort data collected by RI is entered in SAFIS.
-Landings data is entered directly into SAFIS eDR by the dealer twice a week and immediately available to ACCSP.
-Catch and effort (logbook) data (both commercial and party/charter) is entered into SAFIS eTRIPS throughout the year, typically data entry is completed by March of the following year.
+Landings data of both wild harvest and aquacultured species is entered directly into SAFIS eDR by the dealer twice a week and immediately available to ACCSP.
+Catch and effort (logbook) data (both commercial and party/charter) is submitted to SAFIS eTRIPS throughout the year, typically data entry is completed by March of the following year.
 Once entered, all data is immediately available to ACCSP and other program partners who utilize SAFIS and the SAFIS tables within the warehouse.
 This data is also incorporated into the warehouse tables during the yearly uploads and available for warehouse users annually.

-Additionally, RIDMF collects data on crustacean dockside sales, horseshoe crabs, lobster (sea, port, and ventless surveys), aquaculture, and finfish port sampling.
-Currently, the dockside sale, horseshoe crab, lobster, and aquaculture data is converted into the proper flat file format and submitted to ACCSP during the spring upload.
+Additionally, RIDMF collects data on crustacean dockside sales, horseshoe crabs, lobster (sea, port, and ventless surveys), and finfish port sampling.
+Currently, the dockside sale, horseshoe crab, and lobsterdata is converted into the proper flat file format and submitted to ACCSP during the spring upload.
 The data feed for the finfish port sampling is still being developed, once active, RI data will be submitted.